Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 20.40.37 UTC
+- WIB: Kamis, 12 Februari 2026 22.01.25 UTC
-- WITA: Kamis, 12 Februari 2026 21.40.37 UTC
+- WITA: Kamis, 12 Februari 2026 23.01.25 UTC
-- WIT: Kamis, 12 Februari 2026 22.40.37 UTC
+- WIT: Jumat, 13 Februari 2026 00.01.25 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: nature
+Kategori: technology